ngpfontaine/gfv/README.md

 - On submit, the button text changes to 'Submitting...'.
 You can define the text by changing the value of variable `buttonSendingText` near the top of `script.js`.

 ### To-Do
-1. Cover button and validation text div are added after `#gform_wrapper_1` which will act on all Gravity forms at the moment.
+1. 'Cover button' div and 'validation text' div are added after `#gform_wrapper_1` which will act on all Gravity forms at the moment.
 Need if statement somewhere in case you don't want to use GFV.

 ### License
 Use it, break it, complain, wtvr.